Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification/Uncertainty_Identification_Transformers.md

 When certain word/token groups are removed from the training set, we see that there is a drop in all metrics on the test set.
 The drop is even more significant when the "data specific" words/tokens are removed.
 This also partially confirms the original idea, that including "economic", "policy", and "uncertainty" keywords would have overfitted the model and give a lot of false positives, after all these words/tokens are also part of "data specific" tokens.

-At this point, it should be noted that the entire newspaper articles are "loosely" related to economic policy and uncertainty (including ones labelled as "1" and "0"), so there would be certain data biases in words and tokens recurring frequently.
+At this point, it should be noted that the entire newspaper articles are "loosely" related to economic policy and uncertainty (including ones labeled as "1" and "0"), so there would be certain data biases in words and tokens recurring frequently.
 This word/token group approach opens our minds to infinite possibilities, such as which words or which word groups are really contributing to the overfitting of the model, and lead to other areas of investigation.
 However, we conclude that presence and absence of certain word/tokens or combinations do have an impact on how good the classifier is.

 Lastly, it is important to take into account that in a transfer learning approach, results also depend on the data the original model has been trained on.
 Since RoBERTa has been trained on a huge English language corpus and our data is in English, it works well.
 But, if we had a German data set, would these models have given a good result?